glin18/glin18/README.md

 - ⚡  Currently working on an e-commerce web application using spring boot

-- 🌱 Recently been studying react and typescript
+- 🌱 Recently been working with react and learning django

 - 💬 Always happy to collaborate on projects!